 FORESTS

-The impacts are far-reaching as forests are home to almost half the species to land and 1 billion people.
-Between 1970 and 2014, the forest-dwelling wildlife populations declined by 53%; these losses have occurred mostly in the tropical forests such as the Amazon rainforests (WWF, 2019).
-Moreover, forests are important for CO2 storage.
-As an example, in 2018, the forests captured 37.1 billion tons of carbon emissions, which corresponds to approximately ⅓ of the annual carbon emissions (Cross, 2019).
+The impacts are far-reaching as forests are home to almost half the species of land and 1 billion people.
+Between 1970 and 2014, the forest-dwelling wildlife populations declined by 53%; these losses have occurred primarily in tropical forests such as the Amazon rainforests (WWF, 2019).

 FRESHWATER